 When we are disciplined, we experience more peace and balance in our lives.
 Instead of feeling constrained, we can understand that responsible actions reduce our anxiety and stress.

 Tulku Migmar uses the example of a Singapore traffic light to explain discipline.
 In mundane life things function better when everyone understands and follows rules.
 When people obey traffic laws correctly, then everyone in society benefits.
 If all of us follow these simple regulations and pays attention to the color of the light, then we avoid danger.
 The yellow light serves as a warning, and that reduces trouble for everyone.

 Spiritual Importance of Discipline

 Discipline helps us on both a mundane, societal level and also on an ultimate, spiritual level.
 We need moral behavior, for example, when we practice the first pāramitā of generosity.
-If we aren’t disciplined, we may practice generosity with a very selfish motivation.
-Our action can veer off course if we aren’t careful.
+If we aren’t disciplined, we may practice generosity with very selfish motivation.
+Our actions can veer off course if we aren’t careful.
 We often use the translation of “ethics” instead of “discipline”.
 That translation may remind us to always guard our own mind, mouth, and actions when we engage in either mundane or spiritual activities.